grandparkla/beta/july4.markdown

 ### Party in harmony, LA!

-This is a space for unity – where Angelenos and visitors from all around the world can celebrate safely together.
-Any bullying, discrimination, hateful acts or unsafe behaviors are not allowed in this space.
-If you see something suspicious, reach out to security or staff (they will be wearing pink vests or shirts) for assistance.
-Let’s take care of each other, LA fam.
+This is a space for unity – where Angelenos and visitors from all around the world can celebrate together.
+Any bullying, discrimination, or hateful acts are not allowed in this space.  **If you are an attendee, and you see something, reach out to security or staff (they will be wearing pink vests) for assistance.**

 ### Getting through bag check